What is Gamification in Language Learning?

 Vocabulary Games

-Flashcards often get a bad rap for being the epitome of rote learning.
-But when used creatively for play-based vocabulary games, they can be a helpful tool.
+Flashcards often get a bad rap for being the epitome of rote learning, and therefore ineffective.
+But if you take care not to use them for (ineffective and boring) memorization drills, and instead you use them creatively for play-based vocabulary games, they can be a helpful tool.

 There are dozens of easy ways to use flashcards for vocabulary practice.
 From bingo to scavenger hunts, memory games to Guess Who, there are many ways to gamify learning with vocabulary flashcards.